AUDITIONS 2024

 Actors will be provided scripts to read scenes from the two plays of the season.

 Select roles available.
-Some roles are already precast.
+Many key roles are already precast from members of the Company.

 RVSC is also always looking for new company